Who do we work with?

 We provide accommodation and specialist support and advice for individuals with diverse strengths, needs, and aspirations to develop confidence and resilience through a wide range of opportunities.
 We support our customers to create a personalised support/action plan that recognises their strengths and talents as well as their needs.
 We can:

-support people to access the benefits they're entitled and manage their finances (including debt management);
+- support people to access the benefits they are entitled and manage their finances (including debt management);

 To find out more about the support and services we provide please contact us and we will be happy to help.